kevinlin/ai-sdlc-playbook/docs/workflow/spec-driven-development/examples/case-studies.md

 - Dependencies between tasks not considered
 - No integration or deployment tasks included

+## When to Start Over

+Sometimes the best recovery strategy is to restart with lessons learned:

+**Consider Restarting When:**
+- Fundamental misunderstanding of user needs
+- Technical approach is completely wrong
+- Spec has become too complex to follow
+- More time spent on fixes than forward progress

+**How to Restart Effectively:**
+1. Document lessons learned from failed attempt
+2. Identify the root cause of failure
+3. Start with simplified scope
+4. Apply prevention strategies from the beginning

 ---

 [← Complex System Examples](complex-system-spec.md) | [Back to Examples Overview](README.md)